tylerhou/site-old/content/posts/binary-search-revisited.md

 in an array.
 But now our new `binary_search` function doesn't even take an array anymore.
 Why differ from convention?

-### A generalization
+### The generalization

-Writing binary search as a function that takes a range (a low and high value) and a function reveals the generalization: **binary search is an algorithm that finds the boundary between contiguous ranges of "green" and "red" elements in some range.**
+Writing binary search as a function that takes a range (a low and high value) and a function reveals the generalization: **binary search is an algorithm that finds the boundary between contiguous sections of "green" and "red" elements in some range.**

 Notice that the above definition doesn't mention an array at all.
 As long as we